AdamMurray/Testify/README.md

 ## Usage

+### Command Prompt

+This first option involves running commands directly on the CLI.
+A second option below is also available, which involved double-clicking on Windows batch files.

 First of all, run the project you want to test on `localhost` using port `8080`.
 Then, to run the test bed, navigate to the root directory and run the `http-server` node module using: